chiminey/chiminey/docs/installation.rst

 Chiminey Installation
 ------------

-1. For Mac OS X and Windows users, open `Docker Quickstart Terminal`.
+i.
+For Mac OS X and Windows users, open `Docker Quickstart Terminal`.
 For linux-based OS users, login to your machine and open a terminal.

-2. Check if ``git`` is installed.
+i.
+Check if ``git`` is installed.
 Type ``git`` on your terminal.

    + If git is installed, the following message will be shown::

        usage: git [--version] [--help] [-C <path>] ..
                   [--exec-path[=<path>]] [--html-path] [...
                   [-p|--paginate|--no-pager] [--no- ...